dgraph-io/dgraph/README.md

 ```

 Once into the dgraph container, you can now load your data.
 Also see [Data Loading](#data-loading) below.
+You can also skip this step, if you just want to play with DGraph.
+See [Use Freebase Film data](#use-freebase-film-data).
 ```
 $ loader --postings /dgraph/p --rdfgzips /data/rdf-data.gzip --max_ram_mb 3000
 ```